arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/enclosure-kit/features.md

 <Feature title="Breakout LCD Display + Push Button" image="hw-pin">

-  The Kit includes a breakout board with a LCD display (NDS1602A) and a Push-button so you can display data and characters in the 2x16 LCD display and also interact with the device with the pus-button.
+  The Kit includes a breakout board with a LCD display (NDS1602A) and a Push-button so you can display data and characters in the 2x16 LCD display and also interact with the device with the push-button.

   Note: Included coverage for the LCD display, with a fixed assembly on the device cover.
 (See pictures)